The French West Highlander is a hybrid breed that brings together the French Bulldog with the West Highland Terrier.

 This is a rather interesting combination, and it is one that does bring together two breeds with distinctive characters and personalities.

-Of course, the problem for many is that they can often have an understand of each individual breed without knowing too much about the hybrid.
+Of course, the problem for many is that they can often have an understanding of each individual breed without knowing too much about the hybrid.

-That is where our complete guide is going to come into its own because as you work through it, you will then see what is required in order to care for this breed correctly.
+That is where our complete guide is going to come into its own because as you work through it, you will then see what is required to care for this breed correctly.

-Prior to going into things in some detail, we do want to begin by making a few important points that we would like you to consider prior to purchasing your new puppy.
+Prior to going into things in some detail, we do want to begin by making a few important points that we would like you to consider before purchasing your new puppy.

 French West Highlander Puppies – Before You Buy…

 You should never just go ahead and purchase a dog without doing your research first.
 This is even more important when dealing with a breed where you have limited knowledge.

 Failure to do this can lead to a negative impact on how you then care for your new dog, and no responsible owner is going to want to do that.

 So, before you buy your new puppy, you might want to spend some time thinking about these various points.

 - Be aware that they are stubborn, so you must know how to deal with that.